 It’s important to seek expert help and advice on VAT issues if they get out of control.
 Please do contact one of our team for a friendly, no-obligation consultation.

-(1) Arranging a Time to Pay (TTP) agreement with HMRC – A Time to Pay is an informal payment plan with HMRC, allowing your company to repay the amount due in instalments.
+(1) Arrange a Time to Pay (TTP) agreement with HMRC – A Time to Pay is an informal payment plan with HMRC, allowing your company to repay the amount due in instalments.
 Remember that you will need to maintain your future VAT tax due on top of the existing instalments, so keep this in mind.

 Typically, this type of informal arrangement is allowed over 12 months; however, HMRC will consider longer payment arrangements in some instances.